5 Tips for Living in a Haunted House

 Wright says that he is the only person to live in his house, and he knew that, but he did do what he calls "minimal research" and found some compelling information about the neighborhood he lives in.
 "It's less than 10 years old and has no haunted history whatsoever," says Wright of his house, but "I've discovered that there was a flood in the area years ago and many people were killed."

-Tip #4: Talk to the ghost
+Tip #4: Talk to the Ghost

 He or she is, after all, living among you and your family.
 You ought to try and get along.
 "Speak aloud to the ghosts and tell them your own personal boundaries," advises Alexandra Chuaran, a fortune teller in Seattle.
 "Don't be afraid to tell them 'no' and when to 'stop' and thank them when any annoying activities cease.
-Be polite and treat them like roommates that mean well, but may be a tad on the socially oblivious side."
+Be polite and treat them like roommates that mean well, but might be a tad on the socially oblivious side."

 But keep in mind, if you do talk to them, it will probably help keep things under control, but you may hear more from the ghost as well.
 The Chambers felt the presence of John shortly after they moved into their house, but only after Matt Chambers heard his voice and began discussing him with his wife did they begin hearing and feeling his presence everywhere.
 In other words, an open mind might be an open invitation to a ghost.